Fairfield Arts & Convention Center, photo by Werner Elmker. Learn more here.

 Art and Culture in Fairfield

-Fairfield's Art Walk Board sponsors Fairfield's 1st Fridays Art Walk on the first Friday of every month.
+Fairfield First Fridays Board sponsors Fairfield First Fridays on the first Friday of every month.
 It was named the Iowa Tourism Event of the Year in October of 2005 by the Iowa Tourism Office and the Travel Federation of America.
-See the 1st Fridays Art Walk website.
+See the Fairfield First Fridays website.

-The Art Walk was begun by The ArtLife Society as a non-profit organization that supports innovative ideas that encourage living life as a work of art.
-The ArtLife society provides creative opportunities for community, both supporting existing programs and launching new ones, while Fairfield's Art Walk Board now manages the 1st Fridays Art Walk.
+The Art Walk (the original name of Fairfield First Fridays) was begun by the ArtLife Society (non-profit organization) that supported innovative ideas that encourage living life as a work of art.
+The ArtLife society provided creative opportunities for community, both supporting existing programs and launching new ones, while Fairfield's Art Walk Board now manages the Fairfield1st Fridays Art Walk.